mercuryoio/BAAS-API/6 Sell IBAN/README.md

 Rates are freezed and associated with `sell-token`.

-6. You need to realize form on your side in which the Customer can choose his IBAN.
+6. You need to realize a form on your side in which the Customer can choose his IBAN.
 7. Use method [`POST /b2b/sell`](https://u3-1-api.mrcr.io/v1.6/comm-docs/index.html#api-Sell-Sell) to initiate sell

 `flow_id` has two options.
 You can give the customer an option to choose one of them or use the default method: